RDFLib/pymicrodata/README.md

 A [Microdata](https://www.w3.org/TR/microdata/) distiller/parser library

 > **Note:** since I retired a few months ago I do not really maintain this package any more.
-I would be more than happy if an interested party was interested to take over...
+I would be more than happy if an interested party was interested to take over.
+In the meantime, I have "archived" the repository to clearly signal that there is no maintenance.
+I would be happy to unarchive it and transfer ownership if someone is interested.
 > [@iherman](https://github.com/iherman)

 [![DOI](https://zenodo.org/badge/9385/RDFLib/pymicrodata.svg)](http://dx.doi.org/10.5281/zenodo.14541)